 After having discovered that the five clusters correspond to different atmospheric processes and variables, Fig. 3 shows that they also neatly fit into the four seasonal scenarios (winter vs. summer with and without lightning).
-The scenario of lightning in winter is dominated by the clusters termed wind-field thunderstorms (light blue), and cloud-physics & wind-field thunderstorms (dark blue); only a tiny fraction of the cloud-physics & CAPE-thunderstorm cluster contributes to it.
-The situation is reversed in the summer lightning scenario where the CAPE-thunderstorm cluster and the cloud-physics & CAPE-thunderstorm cluster dominate (reds).
-However, some events from the wind-field thunderstorm cluster also occur.
-The two no-lightning scenarios are dominated by the average cluster (yellow) with some contributions of the wind-field cluster in winter and of CAPE-thunderstorms in summer.
+The scenario of lightning in winter is dominated by the clusters termed wind field (light blue), and cloud physics & wind field (dark blue); only a tiny fraction of the cloud-physics & mass-field cluster contributes to it.
+The situation is reversed in the summer lightning scenario where the mass-field cluster and the cloud-physics & mass-field clusters dominate (reds).
+However, some events from the wind-field cluster also occur.
+The two no-lightning scenarios are dominated by the average cluster (yellow) with some contributions by the wind-field cluster in winter and by the mass field cluster in summer.
 Unsurprisingly, the separation between lightning and no-lightning scenarios with reanalysis variables is not completely sharp.
 But surprisingly clearly, the situations where wind-field variables dominate with large deviations from their average values correspond to the lightning cases in winter.
-In summer, on the other hand, large deviations from average in the mass field dominate the lightning cases, and only few wind-field dominated cases occur.
+In summer, on the other hand, large deviations from average in the mass field dominate the lightning cases and only few wind-field dominated cases occur.